APCSP-SLCA/apcsp-slca.github.io/curriculum/hardware/index.md

     - Memory at the bottom is more expensive
     - Disk is important for the long-term storage
     - RAM is important as it stores programs you use simultaneously
-    - L3, L2, L1 cache are on the motherboard
 - As an analogy for memory, picture a candy store
   - A customer approaches the counter and requests candy
   - The shop owner then leaves the counter to grab the candy before returning moments later